Yining0117/Major-Project-Individual-Task-ysun0531/README.md

 ## Appendix
-### A-ChatGpt Q & A about creating the musci switch button.
+### A-ChatGPT Q & A about creating the musci switch button.
 This appendix documents the conversation with ChatGPT that helped me implement the **music-switching button** in my interactive artwork.

 Since the original version was not asked in English, here I have placed a summary of the translated dialogue process to clarify my use of AI.